tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

 >
 > [`FromIterator`] is in the prelude starting from Rust 2021.

-Though technically not required — to make items from your crate more distinguishable from others in your Markdown source, you can write `crate::*`:
+To distinguish an item as being from your crate rather than from a third-party crate, you may write `crate::*`, although this is not required:

 > ```md
 > The [`is_ci`][crate::error::is_ci] function detects whether the preprocessor is